cloudevents/spec/cloudevents/working-drafts/xml-format.md

 ### 3.2 Text Data

-Text MUST be carried in an element with an defined type of `xs:string`.
+Text MUST be carried in an element with a defined type of `xs:string`.

 Example: